inowas/morpheus/Readme.md

 ### Keycloak

 A keycloak server runs at https://identity.inowas.localhost.
-It has a preconfigured realm "inowas" with the client "morpheus-frontend" and a user "dev@inowas.localhost" with the password "dev".
+It has a preconfigured dev realm "inowas" with the client "morpheus-frontend" and a user "dev@inowas.localhost" with the password "dev".
+The default dev user for the admin console is "admin" with password "dev".

+The dev realm can be updated in the local dev environment and then exported with `make export-keycloak-dev-realm` to be committed to the repository.